-21
+Figure 21: The gripper platform.

-The gripper platform is attached to the lifting platform as illustrated on (name this bitch later).
-The plugs on top of this platform are cylindrical shaped, which lets the claws rotate around their axis.
+The gripper platform is attached to the lifting platform as illustrated on The plugs on top of this platform are cylindrical shaped, which lets the claws (Figure 22) rotate around their axis.
 The illustration indicates where the servo arm and cylinder from the lifting platform is placed.

 The claws